Click on a year

 |Beth Gandy Cassidy lives in Mocksville and married Todd Cassidy '86 in 1988.
 They have two children, Sam, 17, and Katie, 13.
 Beth has worked as a journalist off and on for the past 18 years, for the same two newspapers, the Davie County Enterprise Record and the Clemmons Courier, and has won several N.C.
 Press Association and Women's Press awards.
 Their home is 20 rambling acres with a second home in the North Carolina mountains.
 “I think often about Dr. Stokes, Dr. Clifford and Dr. Seiple, my three favorite UNCW teachers, but especially Dr. Stokes, with whom I had many enjoyable classes, and who always encouraged me to write, write, write.”|

-William Kyle Hodge has lived in Apex, N.C., since graduation, working for the past 10 years with UNC Healthcare as a Clinic Manager, and is currently with Heart and Vascular Care.
+William Kyle Hodge has lived in Apex, N.C., since graduation, and worked for UNC Healthcare as a Clinic Manager in Heart and Vascular Care.
 With his daughters, he stays active at Apex High School.
 His oldest daughter, Brittany, attended UNCW and his youngest, Lindsay, is a junior at Apex and has UNCW on her radar.

 "We never fail to take a quick trip to Wrightsville and always stop on campus to look around or visit the book store.
 I've kept writing, mainly op-ed articles, sports articles or (hopefully) Inspirational themes.I am always so appreciative of the fine professors who influenced me and challenged me to reach for success.
 My diploma is proudly framed on my wall, and I remain always at heart, a Seahawk!"